gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ## SimObject Vector parameters are immutable

 Vector parameters are vectors of parameter values of other SimObjects.

-They are a special type of SimObject parameter.
-They are used to store multiple values in a single parameter.
+They are a special type of SimObject parameter and are used to store multiple values in a single parameter.

-However, unlike typical Python Lists once created, they cannot be changed.
+However, unlike typical Python Lists, they cannot be changed once created.
 You can't add or remove SimObjects from a vector after it has been created.

 ```python
 simobject = ASimObject()